alexylon/Ferrocrypt/README.md

 `aes-gcm` and `chacha20poly1305`, have successfully received security audits.

-Ferrocrypt enhances the security of header data, which comprises crucial cryptographic components, by incorporating additional Reed-Solomon parity (recovery) bytes.
+Ferrocrypt enhances the security of header data, which comprises crucial cryptographic components, by generating additional Reed-Solomon parity (recovery) bytes.
 In the event of header corruption, which may occur due to hard drive bit rot, data transfer or other factors, these parity bytes enable Ferrocrypt to successfully recover the header and decrypt your data with a high degree of reliability.